0xilis/TweakDevGuide/guide.md

 I still wasn't that experienced with RE, but I had improved by Obj-C skills a bit by this point - instead of RE, I instead just plopped in a NSLog, looked at console, and saw how many times it was called and was like, "okay, this definitely is called too much".
 I still didn't know RE so I just messed with random classes Flex 3 showed, and found WFSharedShortcut.
 After trying an NSLog with a hook *this* time, I saw that it seems to not be called when loading shortcuts, only when importing.
 So I decided that WFSharedShortcut was a much better option for this than WFWorkflowRecord.
 Current Pastcuts, 1.3.0, still actually uses WFSharedShortcut, fun fact, and some other tweaks of mine such as Safecuts, which mitigates an iOS 15.0-15.3.1 hidden action vuln also use it (although I should really switch to using WFShortcutExporter for Safecuts - it's brand new to iOS 15, and if you're doing iOS 15, it's more better suited for this type of stuff).
 I would still recommend doing, uh, good RE and understanding exactly how WFSharedShortcut works, but at the time this was all I knew and I guess it's better than nothing.

 So, let's just switch to hooking (also in WorkflowKit) WFSharedShortcut's workflowRecord instead.
-Let's do id rettype = %orig;.
-Then, \[rettype setMinimumClientVersion:@"1"]; to make minimumClientVersion 1 in it.
-Then just return rettype, and boom, now we only hook when a shortcut is imported, making us MUCH more optimized!
+Let's do `id rettype = %orig;`, %orig will return what the getter method would have originall returned (aka the unmodified WFWorkflowRecord).
+Then, `[rettype setMinimumClientVersion:@"1"];` to set minimumClientVersion to be a NSString being @"1".
+Then just return rettype (our modified WFWorkflowRecord), and boom, now we only hook when a shortcut is imported, making us MUCH more optimized!
 I was planning on waiting for Pastcuts 1.2, but I decided this optimization is enough to deserve a quick 1.1.2 release.

 ```objc
 %hook WFSharedShortcut